Pratik-Argade/test-dockerhub/README.md

 # test-dockerhub
-build and push the docker image on a dockerhub
+build a docker image for hello world python application and push the it on a dockerhub.